-What would it have been like to live and work in Washington, D.C. during the Civil War? flags flew just across the river in Virginia.
+What would it have been like to live and work in Washington, D.C. during the Civil War?
+Confederate flags flew just across the river in Virginia.
 This program offers the Civil War through the unique perspective of the White House and the viewpoint of the presidency.
 Students explore topics such as security in the nation's capital, the president's daily life, the public's perspective of the president, and the Emancipation Proclamation.

 This pre-visit lesson plan and accompanying image sets were designed to prepare students for our Civil War White House in-school program, a free outreach program available to teachers in the DC Metro Area.

 If you are an educator outside of the DC Metro Area, this lesson includes several engaging activities perfect for classroom use.
-Instructions for each image set and reproducible can be found within the lesson the plan.
+Instructions for each image set and reproducible can be found within the lesson plan.

 Pre-Visit Lesson Plan and Background Information ›